KelwinHenrique/recipe-api/README.md

 ## How to run the project with docker

+1) Acreate a key to access the Giphy Api, for that [click here](https://developers.giphy.com/docs/api#quick-start-guide);

-1) Update .env with your environments variables;
+2) Update .env with your environments variables;

-2) Run in the root project `sudo docker-compose up` to initialize the container.
+3) Run in the root project `sudo docker-compose up` to initialize the container.

-3) Run the comand bellow in your terminal:
+4) Run the comand bellow in your terminal:
 ```json
   curl -H "Content-Type: application/json" -X GET http://localhost:8080/recipes?i=tomato,apple
 ```